nigyta/dfast_core/README.md

 ```

 ### Reference databases
-  After downloading/cloning the source code, prepare reference databases using the bundled utility script.
+  After downloading the source code, prepare reference databases using the bundled utility script.
   By default, database files will be generated into the directory under $DFAST_APP_ROOT/db/.
 You can also change the location of the directory by specifying either `--dbroot` option or `DFAST_DB_ROOT` environmental variable.
 1. **Default protein database**
     ```